Navigating testosterone replacement therapy costs: A simple guide

 How it works

-To understand “navigating testosterone a simple guide,” you need a clear picture of how the hormone is made, moved, measured, and replaced.
+To compare TRT options and costs, you need a clear picture of how the hormone is made, moved, measured, and replaced.
 That helps you see why proper testing and dose choices matter so much.

 The brain-testicle hormone loop